-During the inspection we spoke with two dentists, two dental nurses, the decontamination room assistant, one dental hygienist, one receptionist and the practice manager.
+During the inspection we spoke with two dentists, two dental nurses including one trainee dental nurse, two receptionists, the registered manager, two of the corporate compliance leads and the practice manager.
+We also spoke remotely with the visiting sedationist.
 We looked at practice policies and procedures and other records about how the service is managed.